 The third variable that affects pricing is the style of shirt.
 Obviously, a long sleeved shirt will cost more than a short sleeved shirt.
 Anything that is not “standard” will cost more.
 Anything that is not the most basic type of shirt will cost more.
 That’s why short sleeve t-shirts are always the lowest cost option.
 Also consider, in almost all cases, white shirts will always cost less than colored shirts.
 Even choosing a white shirt over the same colored shirt will save you 40% on the cost of the shirt itself.
 Again, this can save you 40-75% or more.

-Locations To Be Printed On Your Shirt
+Locations To Be Printed

 The fourth variable is how many locations on the shirt do you want to print?
 Do you want to print just the front?
 Or do you want to print the front and back?
 Or the front, back, and both sleeves?
 Or just one sleeve?
 All of these options will affect the price.
 The more locations you print on the garment, the more expensive the price will be.
 Conversely, a single location on the shirt will be least expensive.
 Depending on how many locations you print, this can save you between 10 – 50% of your budget.

-Number Of Colors In Your T-Shirt Design
+Number Of Colors In T-Shirt Design

 The fifth variable is that the number of colors printed on your shirt will affect the price as well.
 If you are looking to save money, less colors equals less cost.
 Choosing a nice, well-balanced t-shirt design in one color will achieve better results than a poor design with many colors.
 Also keep in mind that when printing on dark colors, a white under base needs to be laid down first to make light colors stand out on a dark shirt, which means you are paying for an extra color of ink.
 With all the possibilities here, we are talking about a 10 to 20% savings for one versus two color, and a 75% savings when going down from six colors to one color.

-Why Order More T-Shirts Than You Need?
+Why Order More T-Shirts Than Needed?

 But simpler than anything, as we led off with, the quantity will make the biggest difference.
 So what if you only need a few shirts?
 Why would you want to order more than you need?
 This is a question that you can only answer for yourself.
 If there is a possibility for you to use extra shirts, then it will be more than worth the extra expense, as illustrated above.
 If however, you have no need for extra shirts, there really is no reason to get a higher quantity, regardless of the savings.